ayotech-py/ajokestores/README.md

 # AJOKE STORES

-## This is an complete clothing eccomerce store built from scratch using following technologies such as
+## This is a complete clothing eccomerce store built from scratch using following technologies such as

 ### FRONTEND
 - HTML